 Priorities & cross cutting themes

-Organised Crime Groups (including Modern Slavery) Gangs & Child Sexual Exploitation (CSE) Substance Misuse Domestic Abuse Mental Health
+Organised Crime Groups (including Modern Slavery) S Sexual Misuse graph of the sexual s Mental Health

 ASB & Reducing Reoffending

 Identifying Vulnerabilities

 'Prevent' and Radicalisation

 How we are going to tackle these issues

 The SMP will create action plans detailing how each priority will be addressed, which is shown in section 6.
 Though these plans will evolve, the activities will range from revising current processes to ensuring that services are delivered as effectively as possible, creating value for money and also commissioning new services and projects in areas of need.
 The SMP is committed to achieving these priorities and will set targets against what we are planning to achieve.